brightway-lca/brightway2/docs/index.rst

 .. warning:: These instructions are for the development version of Brightway2 - some things might not work as intended!
 Please email cmutel@gmail.com with bug reports or frustrated desires.
 See also the list of :ref:`knownissues`

+.. note:: Please subscribe to the `brightway2 updates mailing list <https://tinyletter.com/brightway2-updates>`__ to be informed of new releases.

 Understanding the manual
 ------------------------